draw-four/KerasDeepSpeech/README.md

 Repository for experimenting with different CTC based model designs for ASR.
 Supports [live recording and testing](data/live-rec-test.py) of speech and quickly creates customised datasets using [own-voice dataset creation scripts](data/data-recorder.py)!

+*Also to retrain the model to be able to understand and identify different types of keyboard noise inputs.
 ## OVERVIEW

 <!-- ![Overview kDS](https://raw.githubusercontent.com/mlrobsmt/KerasDeepSpeech/master/preproc/overview.gif "Overview of kDS and batchgen") -->